 The Knit Stitch

-- Ensure the working yarn is coming from the back
+- Tension the yarn in your left hand, and ensure the working yarn is coming from the back.

 - Insert the left needle into the first stitch on the right needle